Magic $1 Million

 • DFSA does not participate in lotteries, nor does it approve of transfers of lottery monies.

-• The DFSA does not issue a fee in relation to any transferring of monies.
+• The DFSA does not issue a fee about any transferring of monies.

 • DFSA has never, and will never, issue “Funds Clearance Certificates.”